oscarlaird/vinca/README.md

 ## Vinca Tutorial

-Refer to the file `vinca.1.ronn` for a detailed tutorial on using vinca.
+Refer to [the man page](https://oscarlaird.github.io/vinca-SRS/vinca.1.html) for a detailed tutorial on using vinca.